markliquid1/regulatordocumentation/docs/hardware/index.md

 # Hardware Overview

-## System Architecture
+## Architecture

-The Xengineering alternator regulator is a marine-grade open-source battery management and charging control system built around an ESP32-S3 microcontroller.
-The design emphasizes ultra-low power consumption, wide input voltage range, and robust protection for harsh marine environments.
+The regulator is built around an ESP32-S3 microcontroller.
+Hardware was all selected for ultra-low power consumption, wide voltage ranges, and robust protection for harsh environments.

-### Core Specifications
+### Some Hardware Specifications

 | Parameter | Specification | Notes |
 |-----------|---------------|-------|